Dec 21 Payroll Tax Rate Updates for 2021

 NJ Sales Tax

-The NJ Sales Tax rate remains at 6.625% in 2020.
-Be sure to adjust your records and any computer programs that use this information.
+The NJ Sales Tax rate remains at 6.625% in 2021.
+Be sure to review your records and any computer programs that use this information.

 Newark Payroll Tax

-The Newark payroll tax rate is 1% of wages for services performed within Newark, for services supervised from Newark and for wages of employees who principally report to a location in Newark.
-If the total wages are less than $2,500, no tax is due.
+The Newark payroll tax rate is 1% of wages for services performed within Newark, for services supervised from Newark, and for wages of employees who principally report to a location in Newark.
+If the total wages are less than $2,500 per quarter, no tax is due.
 The Newark payroll tax return is due quarterly with the appropriate payment.

 Jersey City Payroll Tax

 The Jersey City payroll tax rate is 1% of wages for services performed within Jersey City and for services performed outside Jersey City but supervised within Jersey City.
 Employees living within Jersey City are excluded.
-If the total wages are less than $2,500, no tax is due.
+If the total wages are less than $2,500 per quarter, no tax is due.
 The Jersey City payroll tax return is due quarterly with the appropriated payment.

 NY MTA Payroll Tax